Skip to content

 # must return zero results

-Community: scheduling engine, CPM, Monte Carlo, Schedule (Gantt-style) UI, Board, Sprints workspace, program management (coordinating multiple projects within a program), mobile apps, offline sync, real-time, 5-role RBAC, REST/WS API, time tracking, baselines, Helm chart, MS Project import/export.
+Community: scheduling engine, CPM, Monte Carlo, Schedule (Gantt-style) UI, Board, Sprints workspace, program management (coordinating multiple projects within a program), baseline comparison, offline sync, real-time, 5-role RBAC, REST/WS API, Helm chart, MS Project import/export.
+On the Community roadmap but not yet shipped: basic single sign-on (OIDC/OAuth login against your own identity provider) and the mobile apps land in 0.4, time tracking in 0.5.

-Enterprise (separate repo): portfolio analytics and health scores, cross-program resource leveling, SSO/SAML/OIDC, LDAP sync, immutable audit trail, custom roles, approval workflows, Jira/GitLab/ServiceNow connectors, AI scheduling, scenario modeling, multi-tenancy.
+Enterprise (separate repo): portfolio analytics and health scores, cross-program resource leveling, org identity governance (SAML 2.0 federation, SCIM provisioning, LDAP/AD directory sync, enforced org-wide SSO), immutable audit trail, custom roles, approval workflows, the org-wide Jira/GitLab/ServiceNow integration hub, AI scheduling, scenario modeling, multi-tenancy.

 The OSS unit is the program (one PM, one or more related projects).
 The Enterprise unit is the portfolio (multiple programs under organizational governance).